PrefectHQ/prefect/docs/guides/automations.md

 Additionally, find more information in our [REST API documentation](https://docs.prefect.io/latest/api-ref/rest-api/#interacting-with-the-rest-api) on how to interact with the endpoints further.

 Let us have local deployment created where we can kick off some work based on how long a flow is running.
-For example, if the `build_names` flow is taking to long to execute, we can kick off a deployment of the same flow `build_names` but replace the count value with something less.
+For example, if the `build_names` flow is taking too long to execute, we can kick off a deployment of the same flow `build_names` but replace the count value with something less.

 By following the deployment steps, we can get started by creating a local prefect.yaml that looks like this for our flow `build_names`